Anchorage’s Coastal Trail: A Walk (Jog, Bike Ride, or Ski) to Remember

 When people dream of visiting Alaska, thoughts often drift to the unique and untamed wilds of the state.
 Eagles, moose, salmon and even a rare bear or beluga whale sighting.
 The grandeur of massive, snowcapped peaks.
 Denali towering on the distant horizon.
 Lush green forests.
 Tranquil blue waterways.

-For travelers, imagination becomes reality as those amazing aspects of Alaska’s environment combine in an unexpected, incredibly special place: Anchorage, the state’s largest and most visited city.
-Yes, accessing Alaska’s natural wonders from this urban location is possible and spectacular.
+For Alaska travelers, imagination becomes reality as those amazing aspects of Alaska’s environment combine in an unexpected, incredibly special place: Anchorage, the state’s largest and most visited city.
+Accessing Alaska’s natural wonders from this urban location is possible and spectacular on an Alaska hiking adventure appropriate for all hiking abilities.
 It is called the Tony Knowles Coastal Trail, the popular paved path which begins in the heart of downtown Anchorage and travels 11 miles to the wooded Kincaid Park.

 In a town that is renowned for its world-class trail system, the Coastal Trail is Anchorage’s crown jewel.
 It mainly travels along the fault line of the historic 1964 earthquake, meaning a drop-off to the beach below creates incredible visibility of its sensational surroundings.
 It is framed to the east by Anchorage’s greenbelt with the Chugach Mountains looming above; to the north are Fire Island, Mt.
 Susitna/Sleeping Lady and, on a clear day, the distant form of Denali; to the southwest, enjoy views of Cook Inlet, Turnagain Arm, and Alaska’s infamous volcanoes, Mt.
 Redoubt and Mt.
 Spurr.